Welcome to Dr Louise Tulloh & Dr Bronwyn Faulkner

 Practice Survey 2011 & Practice Ratings (benchmarking)

 Thank you to all our patients who took time during previous years to complete a reply in the governments ongoing postal survey.
+Your assessment of us can also be registered at NHS Choices.

 feel very positive about the outcome for the following reasons: